Toxic (song): Cover versions

 "Toxic" was covered by several artists, including the cast from Glee (top) in the "Britney/Brittany" episode, which was a tribute to Spears, and American singer Melanie Martinez (bottom) during her debut on The Voice.

 The song was covered on the 2010 American series Glee episode "Britney/Brittany" by New Directions, in a Bob Fosse-inspired performance led by the character of Will Schuester (Matthew Morrison).
 In the United States, their version debuted at number sixteen on the Hot 100 and sold 109,000 copies on its first week, according to Nielsen SoundScan.
 It also charted at number thirty-seven in Australia, fifteen in Canada, and seventeen in Ireland.
 The song was covered again in fifth season Glee episode "100" by Dianna Agron, Heather Morris, and Naya Rivera.

 Northern Irish singer-songwriter Juliet Turner covered "Toxic" for the 2004 covers compilation, Even Better Than the Real Thing Vol. 2.
 In 2005, American folk group Chapin Sisters recorded an acoustic cover of "Toxic", which was featured on PerezHilton.com and became one of the most requested songs of the year on KCRW.
 German country-rock band the BossHoss recorded a cover of "Toxic" for their debut album, Internashville Urban Hymns (2005).
 American rock duo Local H covered the song for their first live album, Alive '05 (2005).
 An instrumental rendition of the song was released by American surf rock band Monsters from Mars.
 Norwegian alternative rock band Hurra Torpedo covered "Toxic" in their fourth release, Kollossus of Makedonia (2006).
-English DJ and producer Mark Ronson recorded a hip hop cover of the song, featuring American singer-songwriter Tiggers and a posthumous verse from American rapper Ol' Dirty Bastard.
+English musician, DJ and producer Mark Ronson recorded a hip hop cover of the song, featuring American singer-songwriter Tiggers and a posthumous verse from American rapper Ol' Dirty Bastard.
 Ronson's version was used in series four, episode five of British television show, Waterloo Road.
-It was included in his second studio album, Version (2007).
+It was included in his second studio album and covers effort, Version (2007).